mdiha/eXo-Shell-Commands/README.md

 3- Open new Terminal Tab or run source ~/.exocmd/custom.sh

-4- You can run exohelp to show available commands
+4- You can run exohelp to show available commands.

 5- You can run exoupdate to install updates.